sankalp1999/code_qa/part1.md

 You can see projects storing the queries as `.scm` files often in projects like [aider](https://github.com/Aider-AI/aider/tree/main/aider/queries) and [locify](https://github.com/ryanhoangt/locify/tree/main/locify/tree_sitter).

-My implementation for codeQA is similar, you can check [treesitter.py](https://github.com/sankalp1999/code_qa/blob/main/treesitter.py) for more details.
+**My implementation for codeQA is similar, you can check [treesitter.py](https://github.com/sankalp1999/code_qa/blob/main/treesitter.py) for more details.
+You can see that I have defined queries for different languages.**

 ---